Overview

 on, but instead should be seen as a part of teaching and learning (Dr. Karen Mapp,

 3 Prerequisites of Effective Family and Community Engagement).
-Although not a program,
+High-quality parent

 Contact